Swordfish Rolls “a ghiotta”

 swordfish skewers varoma

-• Cook at varoma for 20 min. reverse speed 1.
+• Cook at Varoma for 20 min, counterclockwise, speed 1.

 varoma

-Rita’s swordfish rolls “a ghiotta” can be stored in the fridge for up to 3 days and in the freezer for up to 3 months.
+You can keep Rita’s swordfish rolls “a ghiotta” in the refrigerator for up to 3 days and in the freezer for up to 3 months.

 Rita’s swordfish rolls “a ghiotta”